jacobkap/crimebythenumbers/docs/reading-writing-data.md

 library(readr)
 ```

 The input in the () is the file name ending in ".csv".
-As it is telling R to read a file that is stored on your on the computer, the whole name must be in quotes.
+As it is telling R to read a file that is stored on your computer, the whole name must be in quotes.
 Unlike loading an .rda file using `load()`, there is no name for the object that gets read in so we must assign the data a name.
 We can use the name *shootings* as it's relatively descriptive and easy for us to write.

 ```r